 After an appropriate time for the intervention to be effective (which should be tested appropriately), a subsequent round of data collection can be initiated.
 Depending on the specific experimental protocol, subsequent interventions can be imposed on the vessel or the first can be removed (either by washout – when feasible – or simple removal of the physiological challenge).
 Once the vessel has returned to its equilibration state (which should be verified), subsequent interventions can be applied as needed with additional data collected.
 This general procedure would be continued until the termination of the experiment or until the quality of the vessel preparation falls below previously determined threshold criteria (e.g., response to an agonist or the ability to develop sufficient active tone).
-At this point, the experiment is either concluded, or the investigator may wish to collect data that is independent of the reactivity of the isolated vessel (such as mechanics of the vessel wall, which can be conducted using the identical procedure of myogenic activation, just with a vessel lacking all active tone14).Regular cof all of the and the prevention of the growth of any unwanted biological entities At the end of every experiment day, at a minimum, aand chambers are with copious amounts of distilled or de-ionized water and allowed to dry fully.
+At this point, the experiment is either concluded, or the investigator may wish to collect data that is independent of the reactivity of the isolated vessel (such as mechanics of the vessel wall, which can be conducted using the identical procedure of myogenic activation, just with a vessel lacking all active tone14).

+4.6) Regular cleaning of all of the equipment is essential for removal of salt buildup and the prevention of the growth of any unwanted biological entities.
+At the end of every experiment day, at a minimum, all lines and chambers are completely flushed of PSS with copious amounts of distilled or de-ionized water and allowed to dry fully.
 After every 2-3 days of use, a wash with ethyl alcohol is performed as well and the equipment is allowed to dry fully.
 At the end of each week of consistent use, all lines and chambers are filled with 0.1M hydrochloric acid, allowed to ‘incubate’ for 30 minutes and then washed fully with water as above.
 Finally, at the end of 2-3 weeks of consecutive use, all sections of tubing are replaced with new and the chamber and reservoirs are cleaned with 1.0M HCl followed by an extensive rinsing with distilled/de-ionized water.
 If any discoloration of tubing or visual establishment of a growth in the tubing or any element of the chamber/reservoirs, these are either replaced or thoroughly cleaned as appropriate.
 With regular cleaning and general maintenance, the equipment can last a very long time.
 At the time of writing, our vessel chambers are all into their 8th or 9th year of routine use and we have experienced no significant difficulty with them.

 Tables and Figures (Required):

 Figure 1A.
 This figure presents the basic microvessel station setup.
 A = television for viewing vessel; B = digital calipers; C= syringe for pushing superfusate through inflow pipette as necessary; D = hydrostatic column for changing perfusate inflow pressure; E = microscope; F = microvessel chamber; G = superfusate reservoir; H = pressure monitor (multiple can be added as necessary); I = microvessel chamber drain pump for superfusate; J = equilibration gas mixture tank; K = waste contained (for superfusate); L = circulating water heater; M = anti-vibration/floating table.